-Roulotte Retreat offers a unique boutique wedding venue - the only place in UK with a collection of French hand crafted Roulottes around a lochan.
+Roulotte Retreat offers a unique boutique venue for Elopements, Civil Ceremonies and Weddings - the only place in UK with a collection of French hand crafted Roulottes in a wildflower meadow.
 Guests can enjoy the ambience and passion of France in the heart of the Scottish Borders countryside.
 In three words - Eco Chic Romantique!
 Weddings at Roulotte Retreat are bespoke and completely unique for each couple.
 We love helping couples create their dreams into reality with sprinklings of imagination, romance and magic!

 For more information please get in touch.